mikeri/rawview/README.md

 # rawview

-This was written to view C64 bitmap fonts.
-I'm also trying to implement reading of Amiga fonts, but it's not working yet.
-Seems Python is not really suited for handling of raw data in bits and bytes.
+This tool was written to view C64 bitmap fonts.
+There is also an Amiga font loader and converter in progress.
+It's working on some 8x8 fonts but not all.
+It's very hackish at the moment.